Happy customers are a dream of any business owner. As the famous saying goes, “A satisfied customer is the best strategy of all.”

 Let’s go deeper in each of them.

-1. Identify what drives the promotion (=build a business that people will love)
+1. Identify what drives the Advocacy (=build a business that people will love)

 Understanding the reasons why your promoters love your product is one of the easiest, yet most often forgotten ways to benefit from them.
 If you collect Net Promoter Score (or other customer experience metric) in the right way, this information is already available to you.
 How?